The Space Complexity of 2-Dimensional Approximate Range Counting: Lower Bound

 \end{Definition}

 See Figure~\ref{fig:integration} for the illustration of corner volumes.
-The following lemma relates the combinatorial discrepancy of $P$ with its corner volume sum $S_P$. \begin{lemma} There exists a constant $c$, such that for any point set $P \in \Pcal_0$ that satisfies
+A key insight of our lower bound proof is the following lemma, which relates the combinatorial discrepancy of $P$ with its corner volume sum $S_P$. \begin{lemma} There exists a constant $c$, such that for any point set $P \in \Pcal_0$ with corner volume sum

 we have $\disc(P,\Rcal_2)= \Omega (\log n)$. \end{lemma}